nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 ## Joins

-Now that our first stream is up and running, let's create a new stream, called: `policeLocations` where we will keep the movement of potential police car movements.
+Now that our first stream is up and running let's create a new stream, called: `policeLocations` where we will keep the movement of potential police car movements.

 ```sql
 CREATE STREAM policeLocations(profileId VARCHAR, location VARCHAR)